SHARE is the Sheridan Hollow Alliance for Renewable Energy.

 SHARE mission and origin

-Success of the SHARE mission would mean bringing environmental justice to the local community and putting the state on a better track towards its greenhouse gas emission reduction goals (with the Sheridan Hollow project as a shining example of what urgently needs to be done throughout the state).
+Success of the SHARE mission will mean bringing environmental justice to the local community and putting the state on a better track towards its greenhouse gas emission reduction goals (with the Sheridan Hollow project as a shining example of what urgently needs to be done throughout the state).
 SHARE’s more immediate goal is to persuade the state to issue an open request for proposals for a renewable energy solution.
 A side benefit is establishing useful relationships with state legislators and agency officials, local government officials, and community leaders.

-The December 9, 2018 Sunday service at Albany UU included a Give-Away-the-Plate for SHARE.
+- The December 9, 2018 Sunday service at Albany UU included a Give-Away-the-Plate for SHARE.
 Merton Simpson, Albany County Legislator for the district that includes Sheridan Hollow, spoke about both the climate change and the environmental justice issues of the proposed power plant, and the congregation responded generously in support of SHARE.

 - SHARE helped get signatures of over forty state legislators on a letter urging the governor to pursue an alternative to fossil fuels.
 SHARE also got the legislature to amend the language of the appropriation for the power plant in the 2018-19 budget to include the possibility of operating on renewable energy.

 - SHARE activism and technical research helped persuade the state to pause the fossil fuel project schedule in February 2018 and to meet with geothermal experts in April 2018.

 The Renewable Capital Act, described in a recent post on https://sharealbany.org/, is legislation sponsored by John McDonald in the Assembly and Neil Breslin in the Senate.
 On 3/20/2022, the Green Sanctuary Committee voted to submit a Memorandum of Support for the Act.
 SHARE will be doing a number of activities to mobilize community members and climate activists to push the Legislature and the Governor to pass this critical legislation.